notator/SlurTemplateConverter/README.md

 Details:<br />
 - A slur template is an SVG path element having class "slurTemplate".
 - A slur is an SVG path element having class "slur".
+- Each slur is created next to the slur template it replaces, before the template is deleted.
 - Both the "slur" and "slurTemplate" classes must exist in the SVG's CSS styles.
 They are used but not created by this application.
 The slurTemplate's stroke-width affects the maximum thickness of the created slur.
-It is typically set to (Gap/2)px.
+It is typically set to (Gap/2)px, where Gap is the vertical distance between two stafflines.
-- Each slur is created next to the slur template it replaces, before the template is deleted.
+- Both the "slur" and the "slurTemplate" use absolute coordinates in the SVG path (i.e. M, C and S, not m, c, and s.)

 A simple, two-point template path has a d-attribute consisting of an "M" and a "C" component:<br />
 ```